-Already recognised as a foundation for digital transformation and innovation, cloud technology took on greater significance during 2020.
-With a change in the pace of more agile working and digital adoption, the experience during the pandemic demonstrated the speed with which innovative projects and services can be deployed.
+Cloud technology took on greater significance during 2021.
+With a change in the pace of more agile working and digital adoption, the experience during the pandemic demonstrated the speed with which innovative projects and services can be deployed and our products were ready to meet this demand.
+Over the year, 75 percent of all major sales were for cloud-based solutions.

-During the year we continued to accelerate our cloud strategy and the adoption of software as a service ('SaaS') solutions, which is helping to deliver more efficient, flexible and secure services and a stronger foundation for the future.
-Civica grew the number of cloud customers to approximately 3,850, and we were delighted to be recognised with industry awards including Best Cloud Finance Solution at the 2020 Computing Cloud Excellence Awards.
+During the year we continued to accelerate our cloud strategy including through the acquisition of businesses with of software as a service ('SaaS') solutions, which are helping to deliver more efficient, flexible and secure services and a stronger foundation for the future.
+Civica grew the number of cloud customers to approximately 6,000, and we were delighted to be recognised with industry awards including Best Cloud Finance Solution at the 2021 Computing Cloud Excellence Awards.